garrettc00per/als-cfdna-classifier/README.md

 ## Summary of Results (20 Replicates)

-**⚠️ Important Note on Reproducibility:** Due to the small sample size (n=22) and stochastic nature of cross-validation, results will vary between pipeline runs even with the same data.
+**Important Note on Reproducibility:** Due to the small sample size (n=22) and stochastic nature of cross-validation, results will vary between pipeline runs even with the same data.
 The rankings and absolute performance values below represent one execution; repeat runs may show different feature combinations as "best."
-This variability is expected and scientifically meaningful—it reflects the fundamental challenge of feature selection in low-sample regimes.
+This variability is expected and scientifically meaningful.
+It reflects the fundamental challenge of feature selection in low-sample datasets.

 **Top Performing Combinations (Mean ± SD across 20 replicates):**
 1. **Insert + Positions** (11 features): 70.2% F1 ± 6.2%